yattinda/AttractingContributors/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (What is the best exercise for weight loss ?)
-Goal : I'd like to get good choices to decide what exercise I should do for weigth loss.
+Goal : I'd like to get good choices to decide what exercise I should do for weight loss.

 # List of Hobby
 1. Walking